Financial-Times/dotcom-page-kit/packages/anvil-server-handlebars/src/helpers/readme.md

 # Helpers

 This package contains a suite of helpers to enable the migration of applications from [n-handlebars] to Anvil.
-Not every helper provided by n-handlebars has been ported over.
-Any helpers we could not find usage of, are only used within [n-ui], or have dependencies on other Handlebars packages have not been included.
+Not every helper provided by n-handlebars has been ported over; any helpers we could not find usage of, are used only within [n-ui], or have dependencies on other Handlebars components have not been included.

 [n-ui]: https://github.com/Financial-Times/n-ui/]
 [n-handlebars]: https://github.com/Financial-Times/n-handlebars